openharmony/docs/en/application-dev/security/dlp-guidelines.md

    import dlpPermission from '@ohos.dlpPermission';
    ```

 2. Open a DLP file.
 The system automatically installs a DLP sandbox twin app of your application.
+The following code should be used in Ability of the application.

     ```ts
     async OpenDlpFile(dlpUri: string, fileName: string, fd: number) {